Last Updated on November 1, 2024 by Martina McKeough

 Since then many other companies have created similar designs to the original shoes including companies such as Sperry’s and Sorel.
 There are also plenty of non-label imitators that use similar designs.

 As with most boots and shoes, you get what you pay for.
-The cheaper imitations may work as a winter boots in milder climates but if you want the best Duck Boots you need to stick with the major brands that are making better quality products.
+The cheaper imitations may work as a winter boot in milder climates but if you want the best Duck Boots you need to stick with the major brands that are making better quality products.

 Do They Make Good Snow Boots?